-The values landscape in which international relief and development work is planned, carried out, and evaluated ought to be self-evident, but it is rarely explicitly acknowledged as such.
+The values landscape in which international relief and development work is planned, carried out, and evaluated ought to be self-evident, but it rarely is.

 - International relief and development work takes place amidst a world filled with extreme suffering, resource scarcity, corruption, violence, inequality, political manipulation, exclusion, and egregious assaults on human dignity and rights, and yet

 - Simultaneously, around the world we also witness selfless acts of solidarity, caring, altruism, integrity, virtue, public service, transformational leadership, and attention to duty – a positive side of relief and development that receives inadequate attention.

 The Center for Values in International Development fosters opportunities to illuminate, share, and celebrate what motivates international relief and development actors and stakeholders, including: